Eagl-e-ye/Pixel-Play-25-Challenge-Indranil/README.md

 The implementation of this project was carefully structured to ensure optimal performance and computational efficiency.
 Below is a breakdown of the vital aspects of the code and their roles:
-1. Data Loading and Preprocessing: o	Custom Dataset Creation: Images were loaded into a custom dataset that returned data in NumPy format.
-This dataset enabled random access during every epoch and was loaded in batches of size 16. o	Data Splitting: 15% of the data was reserved for evaluation, and the remaining was used for training.
-Test data was handled separately with randomized transformations. o	Image Transformations:
+1. Data Loading and Preprocessing:
+*	Custom Dataset Creation: Images were loaded into a custom dataset that returned data in NumPy format.
+This dataset enabled random access during every epoch and was loaded in batches of size 16.
+*	Data Splitting: 15% of the data was reserved for evaluation, and the remaining was used for training.
+Test data was handled separately with randomized transformations.
+*	Image Transformations:
 	Random cropping between 70%-100% and resizing to 300x300.
 	Random horizontal flipping and rotation between ±30 degrees to improve generalization.
 	Pixel values were normalized using the mean [0.485, 0.456, 0.406] and standard deviation [0.229, 0.224, 0.225].
 2. Model Development:
-o	Architecture:
+*	Architecture:
 	ResNet101 was chosen for its advanced residual connections that mitigate the vanishing gradient problem in deep networks.
-	The network includes initial convolutional and max-pooling layers, followed by residual blocks and a fully connected layer for classification. o	Pretrained Weights: ImageNet-pretrained weights were used to initialize the network, leveraging its prior knowledge for feature extraction.
+	The network includes initial convolutional and max-pooling layers, followed by residual blocks and a fully connected layer for classification.
+*	Pretrained Weights: ImageNet-pretrained weights were used to initialize the network, leveraging its prior knowledge for feature extraction.
 3. Training Strategy:
-o	Loss Function: Cross-entropy loss was employed to measure classification accuracy. o	Optimizer: Stochastic Gradient Descent (SGD) was used for weight updates. o	Learning Rate Scheduler:
+*	Loss Function: Cross-entropy loss was employed to measure classification accuracy.
+*	Optimizer: Stochastic Gradient Descent (SGD) was used for weight updates.
+*	Learning Rate Scheduler:
 	A MultiStepLR scheduler was implemented to dynamically adjust the learning rate.
-	The learning rate was reduced by a factor of 0.9 after the 16th and 21st epochs based on loss graph observations. o	Freezing Layers:
+	The learning rate was reduced by a factor of 0.9 after the 16th and 21st epochs based on loss graph observations.
+*	Freezing Layers:
 	All layers except the last convolutional block and fully connected head were frozen during initial training.
 	This allowed the network to retain learned features while adapting higher layers to the specific dataset.
-4. Explainability and Robustness: o	Random transformations ensured that the model learned robust features by exposing it to varied orientations and perspectives. o	A voting mechanism was used during testing to enhance prediction reliability by averaging multiple predictions per image.
+4. Explainability and Robustness:
+*	Random transformations ensured that the model learned robust features by exposing it to varied orientations and perspectives.
+*	A voting mechanism was used during testing to enhance prediction reliability by averaging multiple predictions per image.
 5. Output Generation:
-o	Final predictions were saved in a CSV format for evaluation and submission.
+*	Final predictions were saved in a CSV format for evaluation and submission.
 6. Hardware:
-o	The training process utilized Kaggle’s P100 GPU, which provided sufficient computational power to train the model efficiently despite occasional kernel crashes.
+*	The training process utilized Kaggle’s P100 GPU, which provided sufficient computational power to train the model efficiently despite occasional kernel crashes.
 Vital Implementation Highlights:
 •	Freezing and Unfreezing Layers: This technique was pivotal in balancing computational efficiency and performance, enabling faster convergence without sacrificing accuracy.
 •	Learning Rate Scheduling: The adaptive adjustment of the learning rate ensured stable and effective training over 25 epochs.